-When do We act as a Data Controller and when do We act as a Data Processor?
+When do we act as a Data Controller and when do we act as a Data Processor?

 We will act in most cases as a Data Processor for our clients.
-In a small number of cases We will act as the Data Controller.
+In a small number of cases, we will act as the Data Controller.
 The following is a straightforward way to understand it:

 The Data Controller decides what personal data is collected, how it is collected, and its purpose.
 The Data Processor acts on the explicit instructions of the Data Controller to complete a defined process involving the personal data that was provided.

-In the vast majority of cases, We act as a Data Processor or a sub-processor for clients and we have agreements in place to ensure data security.
+In the vast majority of cases, we act as a Data Processor or a sub-processor for clients and we have agreements in place to ensure data security.
 We act in accordance with our customers’ requests and relevant data protection legislation and best practices.

 We will occasionally act as Data Controller with data having to do with our own employees and Representatives, along with those situations involving technical support and testing.

-What data do We collect on Our Websites, how does it flow, and how do we use it?
+What data do we collect on Our Websites, how does it flow, and how do we use it?

-PDP Global is responsible for the processing of personal data it receives, under the Privacy Shield, and subsequently transfers to a third party acting as an agent on its behalf.
+PDP Global is responsible for the processing of personal data it receives, under the Privacy Shield, and subsequently transfers it to a third party acting as an agent on its behalf.
 PDP Global complies with the Privacy Shield for all onward transfers of personal data from the EU, including the onward transfer liability provisions.
 With respect to personal data received or transferred pursuant to the Privacy Shield, PDP Global is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.

 When requesting information on Our Websites about our services, you may use a form where you are asked to provide your name, email address, mailing address, and phone number or other details to help your experience be as beneficial as possible or to provide you with documentation you require.